junglok/tem-docs/docs/service/tools.md

 ## **Unblur**

 **Description**
-> A tool used to align the frames of movies recorded on an electron microscope to reduce image blurring due to beam-induced motion.
-It reads stacks of movies that are stored in MRC/CCP4 format and generates frame sums that can be used in subsequent image processing.
+> A tool that aligns movie frames recorded on an electron microscope to reduce image blurring from beam-induced motion.
+It reads movie stacks stored in MRC/CCP4 format and generates frame sums for use in subsequent image processing.

 **URL**
 > [https://grigoriefflab.umassmed.edu/unblur_summovie](https://grigoriefflab.umassmed.edu/unblur_summovie)